lukeclifton/meteor-shopify-api/README.md

 ShopifyApi.init({
     apiKey: 	'App API Key...',
     secret: 	'App Secret...',
-    shopOverride: 'shop-name.myshopify.com' // See 'shopOverride Option' section below (default is false) });
+});
 ```

-#### shopOverride Option
-This override option is useful during app development when developing locally, outside of Shopify admin.
-Passing a shopify shop url into this option will force the app to use this shop for the API and the app won't look for a shop parameter in the url from Shopify.
-Don't forget to remove this override in production!

 ## App Authenication / Login
 This package allows your embedded app to login in your shop admin into your app using Shopify OAuth authentication.